 Elbow method plots the number of clusters versus squared error for each sample with that many clusters.
-The plot generally looks like a human hand and elbow is a place which you select is a number of clusters.
-It means that more clusters than that are not improving squared errors hence its best number of clusters to choose to divide samples.
+The plot generally looks like a human hand and elbow is a place where you select a number of clusters.
+It means that more clusters than that are not improving squared errors hence it's best number of clusters to choose to divide samples.

 We need to pass the clustering algorithm and original data along with an array of cluster sizes to plotting method in order to plot the elbow method curve.